simpixelated/kohlifornia/blog/3-easy-ways-to-increase-your-paycheck.md

 date: '2018-05-21'
 title: 3 Easy Ways to Increase Your Paycheck
 ---
 If you're like me, you love when there's a little extra money in a paycheck.
 I'm quick to pull up the pay stub and evaluate what happened.
 When the new tax laws for 2018 went into effect I saw a small increase in our take home pay, but it had me questioning how else I could increase our net pay.
+And I mean increase without a pay raise.
+Obviously a raise is the best way to get a paycheck increase. :)

 # Check your Withholdings (Federal and State)